prototype99/ada-overlay/README.md

 # Gentoo Ada overlay

 This overlay contains a modified set of packages and toolchain.eclass to enable Ada based on a USE flag.
-The current gnat bootstrap compilers are currently hosted in devspace and should eventually be moved to distfiles.
+The gnat bootstrap compilers are currently hosted in devspace and should eventually be moved to distfiles.

 ## To download